mijndert/blog/src/links.md

 ---
-title: "Links"
+title: Links
-layout: "layouts/page.html"
+layout: layouts/page.html
-date: Last Modified
+summary: A collection of links to interesting blogs.
+A blogroll if you will.
-summary: "A collection of links to interesting blogs.
-A blogroll if you will."
+publish: true
 ---

 I follow people, not corporations.
 Here's some great people to follow and a link to their RSS feed because RSS is awesome.
 Want to get added?
 [Drop me a message](https://fosstodon.org/@mijndert).